FOTOFILMIC OPEN: EXHIBITION CALL JURIED BY AMANDA WEBSTER (NYT), CHRISTOPHER MCCALL AND CLINT & ALEX WOODSIDE (DEADBEAT CLUB)

 PUBLICATION DETAILS

-For the accompanying OPEN Exhibition newsprint catalog publication, exhibitors will be required to send a high resolution image file of each final work to be exhibited.
+For the accompanying feature newsprint JRNL publication, exhibitors will be required to send a high resolution image file of each final work to be exhibited.

 Uncompressed TIFF File Format